MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/supportsKeyboardFocus-feature.md

 ![](./media/supportsKeyboardFocus-feature/example.png)

 ## Requirements
-> This feature usage requires API v2.0.0 or higher.
+> This feature requires API v2.0.0 or higher.

-This feature can be applied on all visuals except image visuals.
+This feature can be applied to all visuals except image visuals.

 ## Usage
 To use `supportsKeyboardFocus` feature you need to add the following code in your visual's `capabilities.json` file.